do6ep/esphome-sensostar/README.md

 - 💡 **LED Indicators**
   - Wi-Fi connection status
-  - Heartbeat (device activity)
   - New data received from the SensoStar meter
+  - Heartbeat (device activity, via builtin LED)

 ---

 ## 🧪 Requirements

-- ESP32-C3 SuperMini (4MB Flash)
+- ESP32-C3 SuperMini (4MB Flash) or Xaio ESP32S3 (4MB Flash)
 - Engelmann SensoStar U or E meter without any optional interfaces
 - ESPHome installed on your system
 - Home Assistant (optional but recommended)

 ---

 ## 🔌 Hardware Wiring

 The SensoStar meter uses a 12-pin internal connector for communication and power.
-Below is the pinout and how to wire it to an ESP32-S3:
+Below is the pinout and how to wire it to an ESP32:

 | Pin | Function                     | Connection                                     |
 |-----|------------------------------|------------------------------------------------|